-The following Structure Plan provisions take precedence over, and operate as variations, to the relevant R-Code standards and thereby. constitute replace the Performance Criteria and Acceptable Development provisions of the R-Codes.
+The following Structure Plan provisions take precedence over, and operate as variations, to the relevant R-Code standards and thereby constitute Acceptable Development.
 All provisions of the R-Codes not mentioned below are deemed to apply.

-Acceptable Development Standard (a) Buildings A building must have a minimum setback of 6 metres from the primary street. setback At the second se generally A building must have a minimum setback of 1.5 metres from the secondary street. (b) Setback of A garage or carport opening must have a minimum setback of 1.5 metres from the side Garages and and rear boundary.
-Carports A wall or far as within the primary street authority are receible visually paragraphic above (c) Street walls and fences A wall or fence within the primary street setback area must be visually permeable above 750mm from natural ground level to a maximum height of 1.8 metres.
-A wall or fence within the primary street setback area must be masonry, timber or decorative metal. (d) Buildings Buildings other than garages and carports must be setback a minimum of 4 metres from setback from the the rear boundary. boundary the real boundary. (e) Building The wall of a building, measured to the eaves from the highest point on the western height boundary line, must have a maximum height of 6 metres. g A building must not have more than 2 storeys facing the western boundary of the land.
-A building must not have more than 3 storeys facing the eastern boundary of the land. (f) Pedestrian In the case of lots having a street alignment to Cockatoo Ridge, Tern Ridge or Access Woodswallow Close, the pedestrian entrance to a dwelling must be to that street. (g) Vehicular Vehicular access must not be from: Access (i) Cockatoo Ridge; (ii) Tern Ridge; or (iii) Woodswallow Close
+Acceptable Development Standard (a) Buildings setback A building must have a minimum setback of 6 metres from the primary street. generally A building must have a minimum setback of 1.5 metres from the secondary street. (b) Setback of Garages and Carports A garage or carport must have a minimum setback of 1.5 metres from the side and rear boundary. (c) Street walls and fences A wall or fence within the primary street setback area must be visually permeable above 750mm from natural ground level to a maximum height of 1.8 metres.
+A wall or fence within the primary street setback area must be masonry, timber or decorative metal. (d) Buildings setback from the boundary Buildings other than garages and carports must be setback a minimum of 4 metres from the rear boundary. (e) Building height The wall of a building, measured to the eaves from the highest point on the western boundary line, must have a maximum height of 6 metres.
+A building must not have more than 2 storeys facing the western boundary of the land.
+A building must not have more than 3 storeys facing the eastern boundary of the land. (f) Pedestrian Access In the case of lots having a street alignment to Cockatoo Ridge, Tern Ridge or Woodswallow Close, the pedestrian entrance to a dwelling must be to that street. (g) Vehicular Access Vehicular access must not be from: (i) Cockatoo Ridge; (ii) Tern Ridge; or (iii) Woodswallow Close

-The following Structure Plan provisions take precedence over, and operate as variations, to the relevant R-Code standards and thereby, constitute replace the Performance Criteria and Acceptable Development provisions of the R-Codes.
+The following Structure Plan provisions take precedence over, and operate as variations, to the relevant R-Code standards and thereby constitute Acceptable Development.
 All provisions of the R-Codes not mentioned below are deemed to apply.